abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

 Notice how the sixth cell is the only one with `1` as a possibility in it.
 It is obvious that the sixth cell should be fixed to `1` as `1` can not be placed in any other cell in the row.
-Let's call this the _Singles_ scenario ("Single" as in ["Single child"]).
+Let's call this the _Singles_[^singles] scenario.

 In our current solution, the sixth cell will not be fixed to `1` either till all other possibilities of the cell are pruned away or, till the cell is chosen as pivot in the `nextGrids` function and `1` is chosen as the value to fix.
 This may take very long and lead to a longer solution time.
-If we recognize the Singles scenario and fix the cell to `1` right then, it will prune the search tree by a lot and make the solution much faster.
+If we recognize the Singles scenario while pruning cells and fix the cell to `1` right then, it will prune the search tree by a lot and make the solution much faster.

 This pattern can be generalized.
 Let's check out this sample row from middle of a solution: